NCATSTranslator/TranslatorTechnicalDocumentation/docs/index.md

 4. "Input_set" queries differ from the other types of queries in that users ask Translator to find a shared relationship between multiple user-contributed input entities (e.g., phenotypes) and another entity type (e.g., gene).
 This query functionality differs from a BATCH query, in which multiple input entities are entered by users, with Translator returning independent results for each input entity.
 The functionality also differs from an AND query, in which multiple input entities are entered by users, with Translator returning results for only those entities that are shared by all of the input entities.
 Rather, the "input_set" functionality operates more as an OR query, in which multiple input entities are entered by users, with Translator returning results for entities that are shared by some, but not all, of the input entities.
 For instance, a user may ask "what genes are related to one or more of phenotypes?"

-Translator is currently being used to promote serendipitous discovery and augment human reasoning in a variety of disease spaces, including Fanconi anemia, systemic sclerosis, cystic fibrosis, Parkinson’s disease, drug-induced liver injury, and many others.
+Translator is currently being used to promote serendipitous discovery and augment human reasoning in a variety of disease spaces, including Fanconi anemia, systemic sclerosis, cystic fibrosis, Parkinson’s disease, drug-induced liver injury, primary ciliary dyskinesia, cyclic vomiting syndrome, and many others.
+(Please see the abbreviated References list for additional examples and details.)

+Translational scientists can access Translator via the [Translator user interface (UI)](https://ui.transltr.io/).
+Additionally, developers or anyone with skills in Python can try out the [“Hello Translator” Jupyter Notebook](development-guide/HelloTranslator.ipynb).

 ## About the Biomedical Data Translator Program